My Favorite Clean & Organic Everyday Lotion For Dry Skin

 HOW I TESTED

-I tested nine brands of clean and organic hand and body lotions, evaluating for:
+I tested twelve brands of clean and organic hand and body lotions, evaluating for:

 - Hydration factor after washing hands (did the lotion relieve that dry, itchy feeling I get after hand-washing?)